Service interruptions: 9 September 2017

-Please note that systems maintenance scheduled for Saturday, 19 August will interrupt access to our online services between 5 am and 5 pm (Sydney time) on that day.
+Please note that systems maintenance that was scheduled for Saturday, 2 September has been moved to Saturday, 9 September.
+This will interrupt access to our online services between 9 am and 5 pm (Sydney time) on that day.

 1 July 2017 indexed increases

 - The member fee will increase (in line with increases in Average Weekly Ordinary Time Earnings) from $7.14 to $7.29 a month.

 - To ensure they keep pace with inflation (CPI), the current scales of minimum levels of cover for death and total and permanent disablement will increase by 2.1%.

 On 1 July 2016 our insurer, AIA Australia, moved its reinsurance arrangements to a new offshore partner, AXA Re.